NasKar2/freenas-iocage-nextcloud/README.md

 ### Execution
 Once you've downloaded the script, prepared the configuration file, run this script (`./nextcloud-jail.sh`).
 The script will run for several minutes.
 When it finishes, your jail will be created, Nextcloud will be installed and configured, and you'll be shown the randomly-generated password for the default user ("admin").
 You can then log in and create users, add data, and generally do whatever else you like.
 Redis command is entered last.
 I don't know why but it gives errors if placed after APCU command.

-### To Do
+### Feedback
-This script has been tested on my system, in Standalone mode only, and everything seems to be working properly.
+This script has been tested on my system and everything seems to be working properly.
 Further testing is, of course, always appreciated.

-I'd also appreciate any suggestions (or pull requests) to improve the various config files I'm using.
-Most of them are adapted from the default configuration files that ship with the software in question, and have only been lightly edited to work in this application.
-But if there are changes to settings or organization that could improve performance or reliability, I'd like to hear about them.
+I'd also appreciate any suggestions (or pull requests) to improve the script.

 ### Backup and Restore
 NextcloudBR.sh and NextcloudBR-config are automatically copied to the jails /usr directory.
 At the end of the restore the script will reset the admin password and  ask for a new one.
 If you previously had 2 factor authentication